 Boyle Heights Community, Metro Clash at Meeting Over Development at MTA Owned Property

-Disparate Homeowners, longtime residents, advocacy groups and other stakeholders hijacked the discussion at Thursday night’s Metro community meeting concerning Metro owned properties in Boyle Heights.
-The meeting was supposed to be Metro’s sole opportunity to get community input before submitting design guidelines to the Metro board of directors for three sites - Cesar Chavez Avenue and Soto Street, Mariachi Plaza and Southeast Corner of Pennsylvania & Bailey, Soto and First Street.
+Disparate Homeowners, long-time residents, advocacy groups, and other stakeholders hijacked the discussion at Thursday night's Metro community meeting concerning Metro-owned properties in Boyle Heights.
+The meeting was supposed to be Metro's sole opportunity to get community input before submitting design guidelines to the Metro board of directors for three sites - Cesar Chavez Avenue and Soto Street, Mariachi Plaza and Southeast Corner of Pennsylvania & Bailey, and Soto and First Street.

-Instead, it turned into a nearly two hour venting session aimed at the Metro representatives over the lack, or excess, of affordable housing, the need of a pocket park on 1st Street and Lorena Avenue – which doesn’t seem like it could possibly happen under Metro’s plans – and the frequent heated public exchanges between the community and MTA.
+Instead, it turned into a nearly two-hour venting session aimed at the Metro representatives over the lack, or excess, of affordable housing, the need of a pocket park on 1st Street and Lorena Avenue -- which doesn't seem like it could possibly happen under Metro's plans -- and heated exchanges between the community and MTA.

 "That's what was amazing tonight.
 The bulk of the conversation was about Lorena (Avenue and First Street site).
 And nobody said anything about out Mariachi, which shocked me," said Greg Angelo, Metro’s director of real property management and development, after the meeting.

-From the more than 100 people that filled the Boyle Heights Senior Center, only a handful of individuals went into detail about needs for the sites being considered for commnunity input.
+From the more than 100 people that filled the Boyle Heights Senior Center, only a handful of individuals went into detail about needs for the sites being considered for community input.

-Will Ramirez of Farmacia Ramiréz asked Metro to consider a parking structure on the Cesar Chavez Avenue/Soto Street site in order to create a park and ride for the Soto Street Gold Line Station.
-With the structure, Ramirez also recommended a walking path that connects the park-and-ride to the Gold Line station with better lighting, security.
+Will Ramirez of Farmacia Ramirez asked Metro to consider a parking structure on the Cesar Chavez Avenue/Soto Street site in order to create a park and ride for the Soto Street Gold Line Station.
+With the structure, Ramirez also recommended a walking path that connects the park-and-ride to the Gold Line station with better lighting and security.